 Financial stress is also one of the leading causes of marriages and relationships breaking up and cases of domestic violence.
 Researchers from the University of Iowa found that these financial stressors — from inability to pay bills, food insecurity and even phone service disconnection — have led to incidents of minor to severe physical abuse of both female and male partners in relationships.

-Clearly, there is a simple two-way relationship between money and mental health: poor or weak mental health leads to bad financial decisions and mismanagement of finances, while money worries contribute to weakened mental health.
-This creates both a causal and cyclical relationship between money and poor mental health.
+Clearly, there is a simple two-way relationship between money and mental health: Poor or weak mental health leads to bad financial decisions and mismanagement of finances, while money worries contribute to weakened mental health.

 Some common examples include: